 To examine a large number of firms, this study analyzes those firms that make up the Tokyo Stock Price Index (TOPIX) as of the end of FY2019.
 Some previous studies20 in Japan have focused on the firms in Nikkei Stock Average (Nikkei 225) constituent stocks because ESG-related information disclosure is concentrated in large firms.
-The analysis period runs from FY2011 to FY2019.21 However, the model that includes the GPIF22 as an explanatory variable runs from FY2015 to FY2019 because of data constraints.
+The analysis period runs from FY2011 to FY201921.
+However, the model that includes the GPIF22 as an explanatory variable runs from FY2015 to FY2019 because of data constraints.
 The extension of the sample in both the time series and the cross-sectional directions is one of the strengths of this study compared with previous studies in Japan.

 As proxy variables for ESG-related information disclosure, we use dummy variables for whether GRI Standards-based ESG disclosures are made.
-The explained variable of $GRI{i,t}$, which indicates that disclosures are made based on the GRI Standards, is hand-collected from the GRI's Sustainability Disclosure Database.23 The explained variable of $GRI_Citing{i,t}$,24 which indicates partial reference to the GRI Standards elements in ESG-related information disclosure, and other variables such as corporate governance-related variables and controls are obtained from Bloomberg.25 Table 4 shows the industry classification of the sample by TOPIX 17 series.
+The dependent variable of $GRI{i,t}$, which indicates that disclosures are made based on the GRI Standards, is hand-collected from the GRI's Sustainability Disclosure Database23.
+The dependent variable of $GRI{i,t}^{24}$, which indicates partial reference to the GRI Standards elements in ESG-